opengeospatial/ets-security-client10/src/site/markdown/saml2.md

 Host: localhost:10080
 ```

-#### Test Suite: Respond with Secure Capabilities document
+#### Test Suite: Respond with complete Capabilities document

-This document will be the same as the basic capabilities document.
-In a true WMS, this secure capabilities document would contain the actual WMS contents such as the layers that the Secure Client could now request.
+This document will be the same as the partial capabilities document.
+In a true WMS, this complete capabilities document would contain the actual WMS contents such as the layers that the Secure Client could now request.

 ```xml
 HTTP/1.1 200 OK